 Below are some questions to help you delve deeper into the lesson of self-love, so that you can enhance your relationship with yourself and create more balance, bliss and brilliance within your life.

 Question 1: What does self-love mean to you?

 Question 2: Where in your life do you practice self-love?

-Question 3: Where in your life do you think you are not very self-loving and why?
+Question 3: Where in your life do you think you lack or struggle with self-love and why?

-Question 4: What do you need to let go of in order to be more self-loving?
+Question 4: What do you need to let go of in order to create more self-love?

 Question 5: What can you start to implement to enhance your self-love journey?